weaviate/Verba/README.md

 ### 💡 Import your data to Weaviate

-Verba supports importing different data types (.txt, .md, .pdf, etc.) into Weaviate, chunking and vectorizing them beforehand.
+Verba supports importing different data types (.txt, .md, etc.) into Weaviate, chunking and vectorizing them beforehand.

 > Currently, there is no data cleaning pipeline for custom data (WIP).
 Make sure that your data is in a good state before feeding them into Weaviate